DFeliciano3/Movie-Search-Rating-App/README.md

 - To search a movie you can use the search box (located at the top right of the page).
 You may type in a text of any movie you wish to search for.

-    - If you dont remember the name of the movie you wish to search, simply type in any corresponding text related to the movie title and a list of movies will load onto the page that matches your text.
+    - If you dont remember the name of the movie you wish to search, simply type in any corresponding text related to the movie title and a list of movies will load onto the page that matches your text input.

-- To refresh the page clear your search box, hit enter, and you will be back to the original page where you started.
+- To refresh the page clear your search box by deleting your text, hit enter, and you will be back to the original page where you originally started.

 - To like my webpage, hit the like button on the very bottom of the page.
 Once successful, you should get an alert saying "Thank you for liking this page!"